whitneyburton/portfolios/students/1610-front/template/template.markdown

 ## Rubric Scores

+Fill in how you would grade yourself from 1-4 in the following categories this module:

 * **A: End-of-Module Assessment**: X
 * **B: Individual Work & Projects**: X
 * **C: Group Work & Projects**: X